 If marijuana is legal, then less people will be incarcerated for marijuana-related offenses.
 This myth assumes that a decrease in arrests will lead to smaller prison populations.
 Contrary to popular belief, very few people are imprisoned for marijuana use.
 The Bureau of Justice Statistics, part of the U.S. Department of Justice, reports that less than 0.7 percent of all state inmates are behind bars for marijuana possession-related offenses.

 Marijuana legalization and its effects on our society continue to be polarizing topics.
-Eighty years ago the drug was disparaged with sensational myths.
+Eighty years ago, the drug was disparaged with sensational myths.
 Today, the pendulum has swung, and pro-marijuana advocates use new propaganda to promote its use as a safe, lifestyle choice.
-Facts based on decades of research on the effects of cannabis in humans have helped to debunk many of these modern day myths.
-In the end, marijuana continues to be categorized as a Schedule I substance under the Controlled Substances Act due to its ability to cause psychological or physical dependence and because – according to the federal government – this is a drug with no currently accepted medical use.
+Facts based on decades of research on the effects of cannabis in humans have helped to debunk many of these modern-day myths.
+In the end, marijuana continues to be categorized as a Schedule I substance under the Controlled Substances Act due to its ability to cause psychological or physical dependence and employers may continue to drug test candidates and employees based on their drug-free workplace programs.